 - Enable multiple login options at once: Built-in Username/passwords, Windows Authentication, SAML Authentication

 We’ve completely rewritten the OtterScript editor!
 In addition to vastly improved usability, we’ve added:

 - New “statement searcher” that makes it easier to find your scripts or operations

-- Automatic saving of draft changes, with ability to come back and edit later
+- Automatic saving of draft changes, with the ability to come back and edit later

 - Commit/review changes before finalizing/saving